helium/HIP/0023-decouple-consensus-from-gateways.md

 There will also be a new class or "role" of operator created -- validator pools/nodes.
 These operators will obviously have stake, as they are brought into existence via this HIP.

-Community debate / discussion will be solicited via Discord in the respective hip-xxxx-move-consensus-off-miners channel, and here in git comments.
+Community debate / discussion will be solicited via Discord in the respective hip-23-move-consensus-off-miners channel, and here in git comments.

 # Detailed Explanation
 [detailed-explanation]: #detailed-explanation